gravelBridge/AI-Discord-Mod/README.md

      # USE_TRIGGERING_WORDS: If the bot should only send requests for moderation if the message contains a triggering word that is defined below.
      USE_TRIGGERING_WORDS=True
-     # TRIGGERING_WORDS: A list of triggering words, comma separated, that have to sent in order for message to be checked via AI.
+     # TRIGGERING_WORDS: A txt file directory to a list of triggering words, comma separated, that have to sent in order for message to be checked via AI.
-     TRIGGERING_WORDS=The list of triggering words, comma separated.
-A default list has been provided in the .env.template file.
+     TRIGGERING_WORDS=The text file directory
      ```
   6. Save and close the `.env` file.